WP-API/OAuth2/README.md

 This plugin only supports WordPress >= 4.8.

-## Warning
+## Contributors Welcome!

-This is in extremely early beta, and does not work yet.
-Please help us out and contribute!
+This plugin works and is in use in several production environments, but the user experience and documentation could be substantially improved.
+We welcome input and contributions to make this tool better!

 ## Credits